 The first is "The Palestinian deaths are tragic but..."
-I still do this one sometimes.
 The next bit is, "Israel must defend herself," and something about how they are unavoidable and/or, "It is Hamas' fault."
 Both are true.
-Both are should be irrelevant when discussing the tragic nature of Palestinian deaths.
+Both are/should be irrelevant when discussing the tragic nature of Palestinian deaths.
 We need to distance ourselves from this culture where justifying death is permissible.
-There should be no but - there is no justification for the deaths of innocent Palestinian civilians.
-That does not mean what Israel does is wrong (I obviously do not think that it is), that just means we need to stop justifying the deaths of Palestinians.
-Rather, let's say, and mean, "The Palestinian deaths are tragic and we pray there is a way to end them whilst still protecting Israeli civilians.
+There should be no but, there is no justification for the deaths of innocent Palestinian civilians.
+Rather, let's say, and mean, "The Palestinian deaths are tragic and we pray there is a way to end them whilst still protecting Israeli civilians."
 Because you know what?
 There is.
-The removal of Hamas.
+The removal of Hamas, but that is a political point we do not need to argue here.

 Owen Jones is responsible for an awful example of the above, whilst his latest piece in The Guardian is horrific for other reasons.